-Square Foot Gardening (SFG), as the name suggests, involves building raised beds consisting of multiple square shaped plots typically 4’x4’ and 6-12 inches deep in which to plant a variety of crops.
+Square Foot Gardening (SFG), as the name suggests, involves building raised beds consisting of multiple square-shaped plots typically 4’x4’ and 6-12 inches deep in which to plant a variety of crops.
 The phrase ‘square foot gardening’ was originally coined by author Mel Bartholomew in his 1981 All New Square Foot Gardening.
-Bartholomew deemed traditional gardening inefficient, and believed that gardeners were spending hours weeding the gaps between lengthy crop rows and thus wasting large periods of time.
-Now, Bartholomew’s work continues through The Square Foot Garden Foundation which promotes the method around the word.
+Bartholomew deemed traditional gardening inefficient and believed that gardeners were spending hours weeding the gaps between lengthy crop rows and thus wasting large periods of time.
+Now, Bartholomew’s work continues through The Square Foot Garden Foundation which promotes the method around the world.

 What are the benefits and perks of square foot gardening?